 The Audit Committee reviews and pre-approves all audit and non-audit services that may be provided by the independent registered public accounting firm, or Independent Auditor, during a specified period without the need to obtain specific pre-approval from the Audit Committee.
 The Independent Auditor provides an annual engagement letter to the Audit Committee with a reasonably detailed description of class of services proposed to be provided by the Independent Auditor during the period covered by the engagement letter and related estimated fees, and the Audit Committee pre-approves such engagement letter as appropriate.
 By approval of the engagement letter, the services in that engagement letter will have specific pre-approval.
-The services may include audit, auditrelated, tax and all other services, and such service or class of services is subject to the pre-approved limit.
+The services may include audit, audit-related, tax and all other services, and such service or class of services is subject to the pre-approved limit.
 Pre-approval is generally provided for up to one year, and the Audit Committee may periodically revise the amount and/or list of services that have received class pre-approval as necessary.
 Once such services have been rendered by the Independent Auditor and approved by the Audit Committee, the pre-approved limits of the annual engagement letter are re-established.
-If it is anticipated that the service will exceed the annual pre-approval limits, prior to commencing the audit or other permitted non-audit services in the annual engagement letter may be commenced without specific pre-approval.
+If it is anticipated that the service will exceed the annual pre-approved limits, prior to commencing the audit or other permitted non-audit service, the Audit Committee will pre-approve the particular service on a case-by-case basis.
+No service that is absent from the record of class-approved services in the annual engagement letter may be commenced without specific pre-approval.
 The Audit Committee has delegated the authority to grant pre-approvals to the Audit Committee Chairman when the full Audit Committee is unable to do so.
 Such pre-approvals are then reviewed by the full Audit Committee at its next regular meeting.
 The Independent Auditor and our senior management periodically report to the Audit Committee regarding the extent of services provided by the Independent Auditor and the related fees for the services performed, as needed.
-In 2015, all audit and non-audit services were pre-approved and reviewed in a
+In 2016, all audit services were pre-approved and reviewed in accordance with our policy; in 2016, there were no non-audit services.